ceph/ceph/doc/mgr/diskprediction.rst

 DiskPrediction plugin
 =====================

-Disk Prediction plugin is used to collect disk information from Ceph OSD and send DiskPrediction server.
-The disk information includes the following.
+Disk Prediction plugin is used to collect disk information from Ceph cluster and send these data to Disk prediction server.
+Anohter the plugin also receive the physical devices healthy prediction data and use the Ceph device command to write the life expectancy date.

-- Ceph status
-- I/O operations
-- I/O bandwidth
-- OSD status
-- OSD physical disk smart data
-- Storage utilization

 Enabling
 ========